programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Facet plots

-Facet plots are made up of the multiple subplots which: a) share the same set of axes; and b) show a *subset* of the data (for the same set of variables).
+Facet plots are made up of the multiple subplots which a) share the same set of axes; and b) show a *subset* of the data (for the same set of variables).
 These can be made very easily in Plotly Express.
 First, using the same procedure as outlined in the above examples, you'll need to specify the *type* of graph which you want to use in your subplots.
 Second, the `facet_col` parameter allows you to specify which variable to use for splitting the data into subplots.
 In the example below, a 2x1 grid of barcharts is used to illustrate counts for the types of weapons used by suspects in homicide cases, within which one barchart provides counts for *male* suspects and the other for their *female* counterparts:

 ```python
 # Create DataFrame which groups by gender and weapon and adds a count ('size') column